ngr/test.phpbb.aliyah.co/README.md

 This repository is the production master of the project and should clone only stable versions of test.phpbb.aliyah.co.git

-Flashcards (fc/ directory) copyright is not protected for this time but belongs to Nikolay Grishchenko aka ngr web@grischenko.ru
+Flashcards (fc/ directory) copyright is not protected for this time but belongs to Nikolay Grishchenko web@grischenko.ru (c) ngr 2014
-(C) ngr 2014

 ====================